New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 How a Nexus Broker Structures the Deal

-Nexus is paid by the bank on disbursement — service is free to the borrower.
-Engagement runs against the OTP/S&P clock:
+Nexus is paid by the bank on disbursement, so the service is free to you.
+The work runs against the OTP and S&P clock:

 Your New Launch Mortgage Broker